 I feel like the social worker in me is coming out right now.
 If you know me in real life, then you know I am a natural encourager.
 I love to encourage people.

 If we say we aren’t brave, then we won’t feel brave.
-The same goes with fearlessness.
+The same goes for fearlessness.

 God knows your deepest desires.
 He knows when you are scared, happy, feel alone, or just plain sad.